 The Board has not complied with the ASX Corporate Governance Council Principle 4 Recommendations at all times during the year.
-The Chairman of the Board is also Chairman of the committee which is not in accordance with Principle 4.2, however given the size of the company and the Chair's Independent status it is reasonable and acceptable.
+The Chairman of the Board is also Chairman of the committee which is not in accordance with Principle 4.1, however given the size of the company and the Chair's Independent status the Board's opinion is that it is reasonable and acceptable.